Exploring the Great Outdoors: 5 National Park Honeymoon Ideas

 Glacier National Park

-Location: Northwestern Montana, bordering Canada and stretching south toward Missoula.
+Location: Northwestern Montana, stretching north to the Canadian border and south toward Missoula.

 Why Go: For its soaring, snow-capped mountains and wide range of activities.
-Take advantage of this outdoor paradise through the park's fantastic biking, boating, fishing, and hiking opportunities.
+Glacier National Park is an outdoorsy couple's paradise, so take advantage of the extensive biking, boating, fishing, and hiking opportunities.
+As you traverse over 700 miles of hiking trails, keep an eye out for everything from mountain goats to grizzly bears.

-Can't Miss Experience: Going-to-the-Sun Road, a wonder of modern engineering that winds its way for 50 miles through the park's rugged interior, taking visitors to remarkable places like Logan Pass and Lake McDonald.
+Can't Miss Experience: Going to the Sun Road is a feat of modern engineering that winds its way through 50 miles of rugged park interior.
+Take your time as you meander to remarkable sites like Logan Pass and Lake McDonald.

 Resources: http://www.nps.gov/glac/index.htm